parkbytes/get0003coursera/README.md

 ```
 ### Script Execution
 From within R command window...
-* source the supplied R script
+* source the supplied R script from working directory
 * call the function run()
 * when prompted, confirm (y/n) to question on working directory check
 * wait for script execution to complete... progress messages are displayed.